Take one (100 mg) tablet daily.

 - You can generally take ciprofibrate at a time of day to suit you, but it is best to take your doses at the same time of day each day.
 This will help to remind you to take the tablets regularly.

-- Some people find it helps to swallow the tablets with a drink of water.
-It is not important whether you take ciprofibrate before or after food.
+- You can take ciprofibrate either with or without food.
+Some people find it helps to swallow the tablet with a drink of water.

 Getting the most from your treatment